Experimentation on Endogenous Graphs: Introduction

 In many settings, the fundamental no-interference assumption common in experimental analysis \citep{cox1958planning,rubin1980randomization} is implausible, and there are strong grounds for believing that the treatment assigned to one unit may affect outcomes of other units.
 This is especially true when outcomes are in part determined by peoples' interactions with each other, as is often the case in public health, education, voting, social media, and other social domains \citep{calvo2009peer,dimaggio2012network, halloran2016dependent,taylor2018randomized}.
 A large literature has arisen developing the theory of estimation and inference for various causal quantities of interest under these conditions.

 Typically, theoretical and empirical analysis proceeds assuming that the interference structure is known—that is, the researcher has prior knowledge of the set of units which might be affected by the treatment of any given unit.
-This is usually expressed in terms of a known ``exposure mapping'' or ``effective treatment'' function, which determines the level of treatment exposure a unit receives as a function of the treatment assignment vector to all units, or in terms of a ``partial interference'' or ``neighborhood interference'' assumption, according to which which interference takes place only within groups, where the groups are known ex-ante \citep{hudgens2008toward,tchetgen2012causal,manski2013identification,liu2014large,aronow2017estimating,forastiere2022estimating}.
-This is a natural starting point, and it substantially facilitates the development of treatment effect estimators and the characterization of their behavior.
+This is usually expressed in terms of a known ``exposure mapping'' or ``effective treatment'' function, which determines the level of treatment exposure a unit receives as a function of the treatment assignment vector to all units, or in terms of a ``partial interference'' or ``neighborhood interference'' assumption, according to which interference takes place only within groups, where the groups are known ex-ante \citep{hudgens2008toward,tchetgen2012causal,manski2013identification,liu2014large,aronow2017estimating,forastiere2022estimating}.
+This is a natural starting point that greatly facilitates the development of treatment effect estimators and the characterization of their behavior.

-In practice, however, this interference structure is rarely known \citep{egami2021spillover,savje2024causal}.
-Analysts may observe past user interactions, and construct interference graphs from these data \citep{aral2009distinguishing,bakshy2012social,bond201261,coppock2016treatments,harshaw2021design,karrer2021network}.
-However these graphs may be only crude approximations to the underlying interference graph of interest.
-Complicating matters further, those data may themselves be causally affected by the treatment of interest.
-In online social networks, one might use friendship or connection graphs as proxies capturing which other users' treatments affect a given user.
-Similarly, in the case of bipartite experimentation in a marketplace, one might use signals of past engagement to construct the bipartite interference graph connecting buyers and sellers.
-In contrast to the true, unobserved and non-stochastic interference graph, such convenience graphs can be affected by the particular realization of treatment assignments to the randomization units.
-Even if such graphs do capture some valuable information about how treatments affect outcomes, treating them as capturing the true interference structure may be problematic.
-The analyst is presented with a uncomfortable choice—either use a graph constructed only on the basis of pre-treatment data, which may omit relevant information about how treatments affect outcomes, or incorporate post-treatment data too, which can lead to complex biases in treatment effect estimators.
+In practice, the interference structure is rarely known \citep{egami2021spillover,savje2024causal}.
+Analysts often rely on past user interactions to construct proxy interference graphs \citep{aral2009distinguishing,bakshy2012social,bond201261,coppock2016treatments,harshaw2021design,karrer2021network}.
+These graphs—such as friendship networks in social media or engagement-based links in marketplaces—are typically crude approximations of the true, unobserved interference graph.\footnote{For example, social network users frequently interact with “unconnected nodes” by being recommended to join new groups or follow new users.} Complicating matters further, they may themselves be causally affected by the treatment of interest.
+The analyst is presented with an uncomfortable choice—either use a graph constructed only on the basis of pre-treatment data, which may omit relevant information about how treatments affect outcomes, or incorporate post-treatment data too, which can lead to complex biases in treatment effect estimators.